abbealBZZZ/summerscripts/abbeal-logo/README.md

 xxxxxxxx
 ```

-For a width of 12 and the character "o", the result could be:
+For a width of 12 and the character "o", the result is:
 ```
    o    o
 oooooooooooo